rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 empty to concentrate on the organization of the code rather than the implementation of a restaurant.

-In the restaurant industry, some parts of a restaurant are referred to as _front of house_ and others as _back of house_.
-Front of house is where customers are; this encompasses where the hosts seat customers, servers take orders and payment, and bartenders make drinks.
-Back of house is where the chefs and cooks work in the kitchen, dishwashers clean up, and managers do administrative work.
+In the restaurant industry, some parts of a restaurant are referred to as front of house and others as back of house. _Front of house_ is where customers are;
+this encompasses where the hosts seat customers, servers take orders and payment, and bartenders make drinks. _Back of house_ is where the chefs and cooks work in the kitchen, dishwashers clean up, and managers do administrative work.

 To structure our crate in this way, we can organize its functions into nested modules.
 Create a new library named `restaurant` by running `cargo new restaurant --lib`.
-Then enter the code in Listing 7-1 into _src/lib.rs_ to define some modules and function signatures; this code is the front of house section.
+Then, enter the code in Listing 7-1 into _src/lib.rs_ to define some modules and function signatures; this code is the front of house section.